R0NIN-6/Ravenshield_EliteCT/Guides/ECT_readme.md

 1. Jo92's WeaponPack (Recommended if you want the laser feature for the AI)
 2. Twi's Realistic Smoke mod (Recommended for realism and visuals)
-3. Jugulator's Goggle HUD v3 (Recommended for immersion and is very subtle, you'll barely notice it) *How to switch on Goggles HUD on Supply Drops:
+3. Jugulator's Goggle HUD v3 (Recommended for immersion and is very subtle, you'll barely notice it)
+* How to switch on Goggles HUD on Supply Drops:
-	1. Add the texture file to the 'mods/EliteCounterTerror/assets/' folder
+	1. Add the texture file to the `mods/SupplyDrop/assets/` folder
 	2. type `overlay GHUD_t.GG` into the console.
-	3. For the NVG overlay, type `nvgoverlay GHUD_T.nvg`
+	3. To enable the NVG overlay, type `nvgoverlay GHUD_T.nvg`
 4. Any rainbow skin pack, all of Apkin's releases are recommended

 - Playing with any other mods is not recommended